Guide to eCommerce Mobile Optimisation to Boost Sales.

 Optimising page load speed is vital for reducing bounce rates and improving engagement on mobile.
 Mobile users expect fast sites.
 If your site loads slowly, they may leave for a competitor.
 To optimise speed for mobile:

-Using AMP (Accelerated Mobile Pages) can improve ecommerce site speed on mobile.
+Using AMP (Accelerated Mobile Pages) can improve the speed of e-commerce sites on mobile.
 AMP is an open-source framework by Google for fast mobile page rendering.
-Implementing AMP along with responsive design further optimises performance for mobile.
+Implementing AMP along with responsive design further optimises mobile performance.

 Other general optimisation techniques can also benefit desktop and mobile:

-• Use push notifications to engage mobile users about products, promotions, abandoned carts
+- Use push notifications to engage mobile users about products, promotions, and abandoned carts

 Implementing these strategies optimises online stores for mobile devices.
 It provides a seamless shopping experience for customers.
 The key is prioritising speed, user-friendliness and convenience for the growing number of mobile shoppers today.